llvm/circt/docs/RationaleRTL-SV.md

 Note that this decision only affects the core operations in the RTL dialect itself - it is perfectly reasonable to define your operations and mix them into other RTL constructs.
+Also, certain other operations do support zero bit declarations in limited ways:

-Also, the `rtl.module` operation allows ports with an open type system, and does explicitly support zero bit ports.
+ - The `rtl.module` operation allows zero bit ports, since it supports an open type system.
+They are dropped from Verilog emission.
+ - Interface signals are allowed to be zero bits wide.
+They are dropped from Verilog emission.

 Cost Model
 ----------